-The City's Affordable Housing Policies & Procedures Manual (Manual) has a local preference requirement for certain below market-rate (BMR) (sometimes referred to as "affordable") housing units, consistent with the City's Housing Element 2015-2023 local priority program.
+The City's Affordable Housing Policies & Procedures Manual has a local preference requirement for certain below market-rate (BMR) (sometimes referred to as "affordable") housing units, consistent with the HE 2.2(a).
 This local preference requirement provides a preference for local employees or residents during the housing application process for the initial sale or lease, as well as re-rentals, of BMR housing units.
 These BMR housing units can be created through the application of the City's inclusionary housing requirements, State Density Bonus Law, City financial subsidy, or other mechanisms that constitute public assistance or incentives.
-The local preference requirement provides a benefit to households with at least one member who works in the City of Goleta1 or who currently resides on the South Coast of Santa Barbara County (from the County line near Carpinteria to the tunnel at Gaviota).
-The City Council oversees and approved the Manual, which is managed and implemented by the City's Planning and Environmental Review Department Senior Housing Analyst.
+The local preference requirement provides a benefit to households with at least one member who works in the City of Goleta or who currently resides on the South Coast of Santa Barbara County (from the County line near Carpinteria to the tunnel at Gaviota).